How to Set Intentions (or what is Sankalpa?)

 The Upanishad Scriptures state:

-During meditation, state your sankalpa 3 times, give it a place, let it go, and know it is always there for you.
+Then let it be - know it is always there for you.

 More here: https://yogainternational.com/article/view/how-to-create-a-sankalpa